failsplat/SDVMods-Popcorn/README.md

-# Frozen Yogurt (Mod for Stardew Valley)
+# Popcorn (Mod for Stardew Valley)
-Adds a Frozen Yogurt Machine to produce a variety of froyo flavors from Artisan Valley yogurt.
+Turn corn and a variety of toppings into popcorn!
 ## Required Mods
 - Producer Framework Mod
 - Json Assets